RO-29/snowflake-golang/README.md

 However, as a result of a large number of asynchronous operations, we already don't guarantee in-order delivery.

-We can guarantee, however, that the id numbers will be k-sorted (references: http://portal.acm.org/citation.cfm?id=70413.70419 and http://portal.acm.org/citation.cfm?id=110778.110783) within a reasonable bound (we're promising 1s, but shooting for 10's of ms).
+We can guarantee, however, that the id numbers will be k-sorted (Ref: [1](http://portal.acm.org/citation.cfm?id=70413.70419) Ref: [2](http://portal.acm.org/citation.cfm?id=110778.110783)) within a reasonable bound (we're promising 1s, but shooting for 10's of ms).

 ### Directly Sortable